Real-time QR Code Recognition on Android with YOLO and Dynamsoft Barcode Reader

 Prerequisites

-2. Copy the sdk folder to the root of your project.
-Rename it to opencv.
+2. Copy the sdk folder to the root of your project and rename it to opencv.

 include ':opencv'